 - Use licensed or verified local contractors backed by reliable references.

-- To find licensed certified contractors check the North Carolina Department of Consumer Affairs.
-The department offers tips on disaster repair here.
+- To find licensed certified contractors check the Department of Consumer Affairs of California.

 - Don’t pay more than half the costs of repairs in advance.